Addiction by Design and the Machine Zone Interface

 Governance of the Loop

 Current policy language has begun to name part of this problem.
-The Federal Trade Commission's 2022 dark patterns report describes design practices that can trick or manipulate consumers, including disguised ads, hard-to-cancel subscriptions, hidden fees, and data-sharing traps.
+The Federal Trade Commission's dark-patterns work describes design practices that can trick or manipulate consumers.
+The Digital Services Act treats interface design, recommender systems, systemic risk, and minor protection as platform-governance questions.
 NIST's AI Risk Management Framework gives organizations a vocabulary for governing, mapping, measuring, and managing AI risks.
 Read through Schüll, those tools should be applied not only to model accuracy but to the loop around the model.

-A serious audit would ask how the system handles exit, delay, uncertainty, fatigue, vulnerability, and repetition.
+A serious audit would ask how the system handles exit, delay, uncertainty, fatigue, vulnerability, repetition, and action.
 Does the interface make refusal easy?
 Are reminders proportionate?
 Does personalization learn sensitive weaknesses?
-Are session-length metrics balanced by user welfare metrics?
-Can a person pause, delete, appeal, or downgrade without penalty?
+Are session-length metrics balanced by welfare, complaint, deletion, and failed-exit metrics?
+Can a person pause, delete, appeal, export, revoke, or downgrade without penalty?
 Are minors, people in crisis, and dependent users protected from designs that intensify use?
 These questions are not decorative ethics.
 They are product requirements.

 Where the Book Needs Care